NorbertRoller/Sensos4-BLE-ESP32/README.md

 Only then will the reading reflect the new filling level correctly.
 As the 2.4GHz Frequenz is used by a lot of devices, it may happen that a connection / reconnection fails.
 Therefore it is advisable to try a few times.
 This has been added to re-connect and connect.
-The device requests connection paramters that I have set to the same value during initialisation [updateConnParams(80,160,0,400)].
+The device requests connection parameters that I have set to the same value during initialisation [updateConnParams(80,160,0,400)].
 This will save a little time while connecting.

 The NimBLE-Arduino BLE stack (2.3.2) is used for the connection. https://github.com/h2zero/NimBLE-Arduino